 Problem Symptom Possible Solution Local policy settings do not correspond to those on the server Action Tivoli Access Manager allows certain bit configurations that are not supported by UVM.
 Consequently, local policy requirements can override settings made by an administrator when configuring the PD server.
 This is a known limitation.
 Tivoli Access Manager setup settings are not accessible Action Tivoli Access Manager setup and local cache setup settings are not accessible on the Policy Setup page in the Administrator Utility.
-Environment.
-If the Runtime Environment A user's control is valid for both the user and the group Action When configuring the Tivoli Access Manager server, if you define a user to a group, the user's control is valid for both the user and the group if Traverse bit is on.
+Install the Tivoli Access Manager runtime Environment.
+If the Runtime Environment is not installed on the IBM client, the Tivoli Access Manager settings on the Policy Setup page will not be available.
+A user's control is valid for both the user and the group Action When configuring the Tivoli Access Manager server, if you define a user to a group, the user's control is valid for both the user and the group if Traverse bit is on.
 No action is required.